chenhengwei1999/ISSPA/docs/source/index.rst

 **ISSPA (Intelligent Self-driving System empowering Physical Agents)** is an experimental platform for self-driving physical agents, which was originally designed to facilitate researchers by creating baseline solutions that are easy to use, algorithmically verifiable, and modularly extensible.
-And it was built under the leadership of the `TIS Lab <https://tis.ios.ac.cn/>`_, of which the team members are listed in :doc:`about_us/team`.
+It is developed under the leadership of the `TIS Lab <https://tis.ios.ac.cn/>`_, of which the team members are listed in :doc:`/about_us/team`.

 .. note::